 Roys Peak Hike Overview

 Hopefully you have read and considered the crucial information for Roys Peak and are now ready to learn about the specifics of this New Zealand day hike.
 This section will outline all the details and need-to-know information for hiking the Roys Peak track.

 Where is Roys Peak?

-The Roys Peak track parking area is located just 6.6km from Wanaka city center.
+Hiking Roys Peak track is one of the best things to do in Wanaka.
+The parking area is located just 6.6km from Wanaka city centre.
 By car, the drive from the town to the trailhead is a mere 7 minutes.

 The parking area for the Roys Peak track can be found by simply driving alongside Lake Wanaka on Wanaka-Mount Aspiring Rd.
 If in doubt, it is easy to find on Google Maps.